vivek7208/NJ-Driver-Manual-LangChain-Vector-DB/README.md

 ## ⚖️ License

 This project is licensed under the terms of the MIT license.
-See [LICENSE](./LICENSE) for more details.